Mallus (Cilicia): History

 Greek legend credited the establishment of Mallus to two Argive brothers named Amphilochus and Mopsus.
 Amphilochus is variously described as the king and seer who was the son of Amphiaraus and the brother of Alcmaeon; Alcmaeon's son; or, in Strabo, either of these figures understood as a demigod son of Apollo.
 Both Amphiaraus's son and Alcmaeon's son were in the generations said to have witnessed the Trojan War.
 Amphilochus and Mopsus were said to have left that conflict and founded Mallus and some other oracles and towns before either returning to Argos or killing one another.
 Visitors to the oracle, which continued as late as Plutarch, slept overnight in the temple and their dreams were considered to be the gods' answer to their questions.

 Alexander the Great erected a bridge over the Pyramus and visited Mallus during his conquest of the region, and at Mallus he performed sacrifices to Amphilochus.
 Alexander also exempted the town from paying taxes, because it was a colony of the Argives, and he himself claimed to have sprung from Argos, being one of the descendants of Heracles.

 Triremes from Mallus joined Alexander's navy and participated at the Siege of Tyre.

-It allied itself with Tarsus against Antiochus IV Epiphanes, who according to the Bible, had presented both cities to his concubine Antiochis.
+It allied itself with Tarsus against Antiochus IV Epiphanes, who according to the Apocrypha, had presented both cities to his concubine Antiochis.
 Mallus was a town of considerable importance, though it does not appear to have possessed any particular attractions.
 In the second century B.C., it was the hometown of the notable philosopher and grammarian Crates of Mallus, credited with having built the first known globe; however, he left the city at a young age and his scholarly career mainly took place elsewhere.

 Its port-town was Magarsa, though in later times it seems to have had a port of its own, called Portus Palorum.
 Numerous coins from Mallus have been preserved, and those of the third century bear the inscription Mallus Colonia or Colonia Metropolis Mallus.
 The city is mentioned by numerous ancient authors, and in the Middle Ages by Arabian, Armenian, and Italian writers.
 The city declined in importance and disappeared with the Armenian Kingdom of Cilicia.
 The ancient site of Antiochia ad Pyramum lies a few km away on the coast.

 Mallus figures in the various revisions of the Antiochene Notitiae Episcopatuum as suffragan of Tarsus.
 Six bishops are recorded.
 Bematius, present at the Council of Antioch (377); Valentine, present at the First Council of Ephesus (431) and the Council of Tarsus (434); Chrysippus at the Council of Chalcedon (451).
 The see is included in the Catholic Church's list of titular sees.
 No titular bishop of the see has been appointed since the death of its last bishop in 1990.